Raninja/Gambit_task/README.md

 In order to understand the human readable format, or into which data types the values need to be converted, I cross-checked the given examples with the manua provided ( docs/tuf-2000m.pdf ).

  From the manual (MODBUS register table), I understood that
-    -Long is a signed 4-byte integer
+    1)Long is a signed 4-byte integer
      Register 21-22, Negative energy accumulator is -56.

-    -FLOAT/ REAL4 singular ieee-754 number
+    2)FLOAT/ REAL4 singular ieee-754 number
      Register 33-34, Temperature #1/inlet is 7.101173400878906.

-    -INTEGER / high byte is step, low byte is signal quality.
+    3)INTEGER / high byte is step, low byte is signal quality.
 I am guessing  low byte is the last 4 bits of the input Register 92, Signal Quality is 38.

      Since the highest value in the live feed is 65535 which is less than 2 to the power 16, the values have to be 16 bit decimal format.
 I tried to reproduce the three example lines from the manual based on the docs as mentioned above.
 I began by writing three functions: for register 21-22, register 33-34, and register 92.
 This involved conversion of data to LONG, FLOAT, INTEGER respectivily.